dteam-chennai/Mean-app/README.md

 127.0.0.1:4200
 ```

-### click [here](https://github.com/dteam-chennai/documents) to download the documents for the meetup.
+### click [here](https://github.com/dteam-chennai/documents) to download the presentations and documents.

-Please follow us on  [facebook](https://www.facebook.com/dteamch) for further Meetups and Info.
+Please follow us on  [facebook](https://www.facebook.com/dteamch) and [Meetup](https://www.meetup.com/Angular-JS-Chennai-Meetup/) for further Meetups and Info.